If Only I Could

 "If Only I Could" is a song by American-German singer-songwriter Sydney Youngblood.
 The track was co-written by Youngblood with Markus Friedrich Staab, Ralf Hamm, and Claus Zundel.

+"If Only I Could" was released on vinyl, audio cassette and compact disc in July 1989 by Virgin Records, as the lead single from Youngblood's debut album, Feeling Free (1989).
+It is one of his biggest hits, reaching number one in Belgium and the top three in many countries, including the United Kingdom, where it was the 13th-best-selling single of 1989.

+Background

 In the song, Youngblood evokes "the world of brotherhood and love that he would like to create 'if only [he] could'".
 This utopian humanism is "very uncommon in the songs devoted to nightclubs".
 "If Only I Could" uses the bassline and drumbeat from the Raze house track "Break 4 Love".

-"If Only I Could" was released on vinyl, audio cassette and compact disc in July 1989 as the lead single from Youngblood's debut album, Feeling Free (1989).
-It is one of his biggest hits, reaching number one in Belgium and the top three in many countries, including the United Kingdom, where it was the 13th-best-selling single of 1989.

 Chart performance

 "If Only I Could" peaked at number-one in Belgium and entered the top 10 in Austria, France, Ireland, Sweden, Switzerland, the United Kingdom, and West Germany, as well as on the Eurochart Hot 100, where it peaked at number four.
 In the UK, the single reached number three on the UK Singles Chart on 1 October 1989.
 It spent two weeks at that position and was the 13th best-selling single of 1989.
 The song was also a top-20 hit in Denmark and Finland.
-Outside Europe, "If Only I Could" reached number 28 in New Zealand and number 122 in Australia.
+Outside Europe, "If Only I Could" reached numbers 28 and 122 in New Zealand and Australia, respectively.
+In West Asia, it became a top-20 hit in Israel, peaking at number 20 on 15 October 1989.
 It earned a gold record in Austria and West Germany and a silver record in the UK.